MiltonChung/MusiCloud/README.md

 ## Setup

-To run this project, install it locally using npm:
+To run this project, install it locally using npm and go into the root folder:

 ```
 $ npm install